-Professor, English and Comparative Literary Studies; Advisory Committee, American Studies
+Professor, English; Advisory Committee, American Studies

 Newhall teaches courses in modern and contemporary American literature and culture.

 - Phone: 323-259-2859

 - Office Hours: Mon 3-4, Thurs 3-5 and by appointment

 He has published on subjects ranging from Benjamin Franklin and Ralph Ellison to living and learning communities.
 His current scholarly interest centers on the search for community in post-WWII American fiction.
 His departmental courses include the Survey of American Literature, the Novels of William Faulkner and Toni Morrison, Autonomy and Community in Contemporary American Fiction, and the Social Movements of the 1960s.